OpenDSU/docssite/pages/APIHub APIs/Ethereum Adapter APIs (RFC-131).md

 </p>

-In the smart contract, the **recover** function was implemented with this signature:
+In the smart contract, the <b>recover</b> function was implemented with this signature:

 | Name       | Type          |
 |:-----------|:--------------|